HasnaMarikkar/Inventory-Management-System/README.md

 # Inventory-Management-System
-Python CLI program to manage inventory items with save/load using a text file
+This is a Python Command Line Interface (CLI) program to manage inventory items with save/load using a text file

 Features
 - Add, remove, update, and view items